 To encrypt your USB device, you may use encryption software or buy a device with an encrypted partition.

-Finding a USB Flash Drive
+2. Finding a USB flash drive

 A nontech-savvy would never check the contents of a USB flash drive, but a security expert would do so.
 Secure PCs with specialized security software should be used to check the contents of such an unnaturally found USB flash drive.

-Giving a USB Device to a Friend
+3. Giving a USB device to a friend

 An example of such malware is BadUSB.
-This virtually undetectable malware can result in the hijacking of targeted computers.
-BadUSB targets an individual through an infected USB device and then seizes control of their computer or wherever the infected USB is inserted.
+This virtually undetectable malware can hijack targeted computers.
+It targets an individual through an infected USB device and then seizes control of their computer or wherever the infected USB is inserted.

 Security and privacy concerns revolve around the clock around a USB device.
-Therefore you mustn’t accidentally hand over your USB device instead of the one intended to be handed over.
-If you accidentally hand over your USB device, then chances are that it may contain sensitive data that may result in embarrassment or may also cost you your fortune.
-Therefore, you should keep your drives separate from the ones you use at work.
-Furthermore, you should check the contents before handing over any USB device.
+Therefore, you mustn’t accidentally hand over your USB device instead of the one intended to be handed over.
+If you accidentally hand over your USB device, it may result in embarrassment or cost you your fortune.

 Share this article